 In this section, we present our empirical studies on the impact of interference and node failure on the performance of state of the art WSAN solutions (i.e., WirelessHART and Orchestra).
-Our empirical studies are conducted on two physical testbeds located in different cities: (1) Testbed A consisting of 50 TelosB motes [40] deployed in the second floor of a building in the campus of the State University of New York at Binghamton and (2) Testbed B featuring 44 TelosB motes spanning two floors of a building in the campus of Washington University in St. Louis (see Figure 8 for testbed deployments).
+Our empirical studies are conducted on two physical testbeds located in different cities: (1) Testbed A consisting of 50 TelosB motes [42] deployed in the second floor of a building in the campus of the State University of New York at Binghamton and (2) Testbed B featuring 44 TelosB motes spanning two floors of a building in the campus of Washington University in St. Louis.
 To study the impact at different scales, we perform the measurement using four network topologies of different sizes and locations: (1) Half Testbed A with 20 nodes; (2) Full Testbed A with 50 nodes; (3) Half Testbed B with 19 nodes in one floor; and (4) Full Testbed B with 44 nodes spanning two floors.
+We use graph routing and the rate monotonic scheduling [43] to generate transmission schedules.
+We set up six data flows for full Testbed A and B and three data flows for half Testbed A and B with different sources, destinations, and data period.
+The data period of each data flow is selected within the range of $2^{0\sim7}$ seconds.
+Priorities are assigned inversely to the period of each data flow, giving higher priority to data flows with shorter periods.

-Figure 3 shows the time consumed by the Network Manager in WirelessHART to collect topology information, regenerate the routes and transmission schedule, and disseminate them to all devices triggered by the events such as network topology changes and node/link failure.
-As showed in Figure 3, the Network Manager, running on a Dell Linux laptop with a 2.8 GHz Intel Core E3-1505M, spends 203s and 506s for Half Testbed A and Full Testbed A and 191s and 443s for Half Testbed B and Full Testbed B on reacting to network dynamics.
+Figure 2 shows the time consumed by the Network Manager in WirelessHART to collect topology information, regenerate the routes and transmission schedule, and disseminate them to all devices triggered by the events such as network topology changes and node/link failure.
+As showed in Figure 2, the Network Manager, running on a Dell Linux laptop with a 2.8 GHz Intel Core E3-1505M, spends 203s and 506s for Half Testbed A and Full Testbed A and 191s and 443s for Half Testbed B and Full Testbed B on reacting to network dynamics.
 These results illustrate the centralized routing and scheduling adopted by WirelessHART are insufficient for fast response to network dynamics since the network during the update has to operate under compromised routes and schedule leading to degraded performance.